EricBy12/2024_Restaurants/ReadMe.md

-Project Name: Ca1 Basic Web applicstion
+Project Name: Ca1 Basic Web application

 Description: I developed a simple web application using the laravel framework The application allows the user to create, read, update and delete